 Once I got used to this, the ride went smoothly and I enjoyed the Sensa Trentino just as much as the Giulia.

-This gives me more confidence for my long descends in the mountains too, where the Giulia was feeling a little more squeamish and the 3T Vola actually not being very helpful there…
+This gives me more confidence for my long descends in the mountains too, where the Giulia was feeling a little more squeamish and the 3T Vola on it was not very helpful either…

 *The answer to the frequently asked question ‘how many bike do you own?’ is ‘N + 1’, i.e. one more than you need.
 I prefer the alternative ‘S – 1’, meaning one less than would lead to a divorce…